How Much to Demolish a House?

-Demolition doesn’t always involve getting rid of the entire house altogether.
-Sometimes you may just need to remove a certain part of the house to make room for something new such as an extension or a conversion.
+Demolition doesn’t always involve getting rid of the entire house.
+Sometimes you may just need to remove part of the house to make room for something new, such as an extension or a conversion.

-Each of these elements will impact the final cost of your house demolition.
+Each of these elements will impact the overall demolition cost.

 So, what is the cost of demolishing a home in the UK?